 Online ONLY!
 No other form of screener will be eligible.

-When we the festival notify filmmakers or acceptance or rejection?
+When do we notify filmmakers of acceptance or rejection?

 I have a question that wasn’t addressed.
 Who should I contact?